saumyaparmar/AngryBirdsCloneBox2d/README.md

 These patterns work together to give me a clean, reliable architecture.
 The goal is always to keep systems decoupled, code reusable, and performance predictable — especially for a physics-heavy game like Angry Birds.

-### So this is just giving you the gist of all the patterns that I have used for various elements of the game.
-I won't be able to explain everything in this document, but hope this will give you the basic gist of my code architecture.
+#### This is just me giving you the gist of all the patterns that I have used for various elements of the game.
+I won't be able to explain everything in this document, but hope this will make you understand the basics of my code architecture.